zodackwand/knn-exact-benchmark/README.md

 - Ground-truth is computed using the configured metric (e.g., `l2`, `ip`, `cos`).
 - Your algorithm must use the same metric for Recall@k to be meaningful.
 - The ground-truth cache key includes the metric, so different metrics produce distinct GT files.
-- If you prefer the algorithm to own the metric, expose it (e.g., via `stats()['used_metric']`) and ensure the bench uses that for GT.
-Still record it in results for reproducibility.
+- If your algorithm chooses the metric internally, record it in `stats()['used_metric']` for reproducibility/debugging.
+Note: the benchmark currently always computes ground-truth using the metric from the YAML config.

 ### Metrics collected

 Framework-provided (automatic):
-- Recall@k (against ground-truth computed with the active metric)
+- Recall@k (against ground-truth computed with the active metric from config)
 - Query latency: `latency_ms_avg`, `latency_ms_p95` (per‑query latencies saved to `latencies_ms.csv`)
 - Build time: `build_time_s` (measured or taken from `stats()` if provided)
 - Process memory RSS: `ram_rss_mb_before_build`, `ram_rss_mb_after_build`